 In planning an educational activity, the first question that needs to be answered is WHY are we doing this?
 What professional practice gap has been identified?
-What do physicians need to know, understand, change their behavior regarding this need?
+What do physicians need to know, understand, and change their behavior regarding this need?
 Developing a needs assessment based on this gap and then identifying the underlying problem or learning needs builds the foundation of all activities.
 From these, objectives and goals are developed, content, learning methodology and assessment of the program.

 EVMS CME follows the ACCME's Essential Areas and policies in developing educational programming for physicians as evidenced by the EVMS CME Application.
 These include:

 Have a written statement of its CME mission, which includes the CME purpose, content areas, target audience, type of activities provided, and expected results of the program.

 Demonstrate how the CME Mission is congruent with and supported by the mission of the parent organization, if a parent organization exists.